bbcmicrobit/PythonEditor/README.rst

 ++++

 * ace - a directory containing the Ace editor (http://ace.c9.io).
-* contrib - a directory containing code required for set-up.
+* design - a directory containing design resources created by Steve Hawkes.
 * editor.html - the page to be embedded within the iFrame in TouchDevelop.
+* firmware.hex - copy of the "vanilla" MicroPython firmware used by the editor.
 * help.html - a single page user facing help page.
+* tests.html - the browser based test runner.
 * static - contains css, js and img sub-directories.
+* tests - contains the Python specific test suite.

 Usage
 -----